Aftermath: 45 - The Garland of the War (2027)

 “Where ‘went with it’ means…” Hermann trails off.

-“Eh, some approximation of what you’re thinking it means,” Newton says, snapping on a burner with a dexterous twist of the wrist.
-“I told Jake and Rebecca to sit down then I just stared at what they’d drawn until I was sure I had it.
-And then, normally I would have talked them through it but I was too impatient for that, so I jacked my laptop into the overhead 3D projector and pulled up ReModL, which is this new, cloud-based platform for exploring connections between known circuits, and just, sort of—” he shrugs, smiling faintly, “showed them?”
+“Eh, some approximation of what you’re thinking it means.”
+Newton snaps on a burner with a dexterous twist of the wrist.
+“I told Jake and Rebecca to sit down, then I just stared at what they’d drawn until I was sure I had it.
+Normally I would’ve talked them through it, but I was too impatient for that, so I jacked my laptop into the overhead 3D projector and pulled up ReModL, which is this new NIH platform for modeling connections between known neural circuits, and just, sort of—” he shrugs, smiling faintly, “showed them?”

 “I know for a fact that is untrue,” Hermann states.

-“Okay okay,” Newton admits, smirking as he pushes vegetables around the skillet.
-“How about this.
-It’s not quite as easy to turn on in public venues.
+“Okay okay.”
+Newton tries not to smile as he pushes vegetables around the skillet.
+“How about this: it’s not quite as easy to turn on in public venues.
 The switch flips or it doesn’t.
 During that class, when all of that was happening—there was no switch flipping.
 I was in no way ‘on.’
 I really didn’t do much talking.
-Can’t say why exactly, maybe just that the subject matter pertained somewhat to me.
-So I really—I almost had to do it the way I did it; I’m not sure I could have talked them through it.”
+Can’t say why exactly, maybe just that the subject matter pertained to me.
+So I really—I almost had to do it the way I did it; I’m not sure I could’ve talked them through it.”

-Hermann says nothing, his chest aching terribly.
-He can picture what Newton looked like: silent, anxiously absorbed, snapping the input into his laptop with shaking hands as ten people watched him in sympathetic silence.
+Hermann’s chest aches terribly.
+He pictures Newton silent, anxiously absorbed, snapping the input into his laptop with shaking hands as ten graduate students watch him, concerned.

-“They could see that, I think.”
-Newton says.
+“They could see as much, I think,” Newton says.
 “It was getting awkward, right until the moment they realized what I was up to.
 Then it turned super magical.
 The conference room has one of those rotating 3D displays, and everyone just looked up, then looked at the board, and then looked back up.
 One of them turned out the lights.
 No one said anything for a long time.
-Finally Jake pointed out something about one of the connections, and then people just started talking about it, taking their time.
+Finally Jake pointed out something about one of the connections, and then people started talking about it, taking their time.
 It was nice.
 Semi-mystical.
 Extremely weird.
-Even if I had tried to think up an unconventional lesson plan I wouldn’t have been able to come up with that.”
+Even if I’d tried to think up an unconventional lesson plan I wouldn’t have been able to come up with that.”

 “Probably we’ll get a theoretical paper out of it.
 Should that be their final?”
 Newton pauses, staring absently at the carrots.
 “Maybe I should make them write it up.
 I think they’re supposed to write a mock grant for their final though.
-Oh, or how about this—what if I present it to the Electrophys Subgroup, but invite Tom, who works on the basal ganglia; they might be able to patch onto a neuron (or several thousand) in the striatum, inject some dye, and see how they disperse themselves into the VTA.
-Do a little mapping of the warp and the weft of the mesolimbic pathway see if they can unbraid a few strands from the brainbow?
+Oh, or how about this—what if I present it to the Electrophys Subgroup, but invite Tom, who works on the basal ganglia; they might be able to patch onto a neuron (or ideally several neurons) in the striatum, inject some dye, and map into the VTA.
+Do a little cartography of the warp and the weft of the mesolimbic pathway, see if they can unbraid a few strands from the brainbow?
 What do you think?”

 “You hate it,” Newt says.
 “I can tell.”